-Authentication is the checking of user credentials which in a federated context is done by the identity provider.
-Authorisation is whether or not they can access a thing which is decided by the service provider based on the user's scope and attributes.
+Authentication is the checking of user credentials.
+In federated access the identity provider does this part.
+Authorisation is whether (or not) they can access a thing, and the service provider does that based on the user's scope and attributes.

-Where a link can send the user directly to the signed-in version of a page.
+Where a link can send the user straight to the signed-in version of a page.
 Sometimes called 'article level linking'

 The identifier of an entity within metadata.
-An identity provider will have one of these but may have multiple scopes.
-These usually take the format of a secure URI on a domain owned by the identity provider, but do not have to be a real web page - e.g:
+An identity provider will have one of these but may have many scopes.
+These usually look like a secure URI on a domain owned by the identity provider, but do not have to be a real web page - e.g:

 Identity Provider (IdP)

 The organisation that issues identities to its users, e.g. a library.